czefenglim/ImagineHack/README.md

 💡 Our Approach
-To address this, we built FactBridge, a platform that:
+To address the growing challenge of misinformation, we built FactBridge — a platform that:

-• Enables any user to report suspicious news from social media.

-• Uses open-source AI to generate summaries of reported content, helping experts understand the case faster.
+- Receives reports of potentially false content from major social media platforms (e.g., Instagram, X, Facebook).

+- Utilizes open-source AI models to perform an initial evaluation, generating summaries and preliminary assessments to accelerate the verification process.

+- Connects with a network of experts from diverse industries and regions for manual review of reported content.

-• Provides a simple and focused interface for expert reviewers to evaluate cases and mark them as real or fake.
+- Provides a streamlined interface for expert reviewers to assess reports and classify them as real or fake.

+- Requires multiple expert evaluations per report, reducing individual bias and enhancing reliability.

-• Summarizes the expert's decision using AI and sends the final result back to social media platforms.
+- Uses AI to summarize the consensus from expert reviews and delivers a final verified outcome back to the reporting platform (e.g., the social media platform).

-This approach combines crowdsourced reporting, expert review, and AI assistance to streamline the fake news detection process from end to end.
+This hybrid approach — combining AI, crowdsourced expert review, and platform integration — ensures a scalable, transparent, and accurate solution for combating misinformation from start to finish.

 ---